stirlhoss/adopt_dont_shop/README.md

 Adopt, don't shop is a website that I built as part of a paired projcet while at the Turing school of software and design.

-The app is hosted at [[https://backup-adopt-dont-shop.herokuapp.com/][Adopt don't shop]] and currently has no front end formatting.
+The app is hosted at [Adopt don't shop](https://backup-adopt-dont-shop.herokuapp.com/) and currently has no front end formatting.

 ## Goals